tohojo/flent/doc/misc.rst

 Misc info
 =========

-Running Tests With The D-ITG Tool
+Running tests with the D-ITG tool
 ---------------------------------

 This version of flent has experimental support for running and parsing the